North Korea fires more than 10 missiles towards South Korea in major escalation

 North Korea has not yet commented on the launches, but had warned it would take action as the US and South Korea went ahead with joint military exercises.

+South Korea responded to the missiles fired by its neighbour with its own test-launch involving at least three air-to-ground missiles, the military said.

+The three “precision air-to-surface missiles” reportedly fell into waters north of the inter-Korean maritime border.

-It is believed to be the largest single missile bombardment fired by Pyongyang since 2010.
+Wednesday’s launch is one of the largest single missile bombardments fired by Pyongyang since 2010.

 This takes the total number of missiles fired by Pyongyang to over 60 – including nearly 50 ballistic missiles – in just this year alone.
 Most of these were fired in the direction of the East Sea.